MJZLOTR/contentspace/README.md

 environment will be automatically created in Visual Studio Code and accessed as remote container, that has all the necessary tooling for creating new articles for the Architecture Center.

+> [!IMPORTANT]
+> Do not clone this repo, but instead fork it and clone your fork

 ## Content

 ### Submodules